God's Characteristics Introduced

 God knows you, and wants you to know Him (Psalm 139:1-4).
 This is an amazing reality, isn't it?
 So you need to not just know of God, but to really know Him.
 I know of the President of the United States; but I really know my husband, Tom, who I have been married to for over 40 years.
 God wants to be known as I know my husband.

 Thus says the LORD, "Let not a wise man boast of his wisdom, and let not the mighty man boast of his might, let not a rich man boast of his riches; but let him who boasts boast of this, that he understands and knows Me, that I am the LORD who exercises lovingkindness, justice and righteousness on earth; for I delight in these things," declares the LORD.
 Jeremiah 9:23-24 NASB®

 Do you just know of God, or do you really know Him?
 I guarantee you - the more you get to know God, the more you will want to know Him, as well as to love and serve Him.

-Knowing God like Daniel in the Old Testament did
+Knowing God, like Daniel in the Old Testament

 Daniel will be used throughout this devotional, to give an example of a person who truly knew and loved the One True God.
 So let's start getting familiar with Daniel.

-Daniel 2 is a dream from God that summarizes the world's future empires.
-This chapter also explains how the One True God saved all the wise men in Babylon from King Nebuchadnezzar; who was going to execute them because they couldn't interpret his dream.
+The second chapter of the book of Daniel (written by Daniel) is a dream from God that summarizes the world's future empires.
+This chapter also explains how the One True God saved all the wise men in Babylon from King Nebuchadnezzar, who was going to execute them because they couldn't interpret his dream.
 Daniel prayed to God; Who revealed to Daniel what no human could know, the king's dream.
-King Nebuchadnezzar is an evil tyrant in this chapter, but as you will see in Daniel 4, God can change the most evil person for the good.
 Read Daniel 2:17-49.